-John K. Hanson is the father of Paul D. Hanson, Vice President-Strategic Planning of the Company, and the father-in-law of Gerald E. Boman.
+John V. Hanson is the brother of Paul D. Hanson, Vice President-Strategic Planning of the Company, and the brother-in-law of Gerald E. Boman.

 Mr. Zimmerman is also a director of HEI, Inc., a designer and manufacturer of custom microelectronics and light pens.